 Join me for live performances of new and old songs from my porch/living room.
 I'll be the guy with a cigar and a beard.

-For more than 50 years, Club Passim in Harvard Square has been known as a premier listening room presenting new and established performers of genres ranging from folk and acoustic to jazz, and everything in between.
+For 60 years, Club Passim in Harvard Square has been known as a premier listening room presenting new and established performers of genres ranging from folk and acoustic to jazz, and everything in between.
 The historic non-profit music venue presents over 400 shows per year to an audience of over 30,000.